tldr-pages/tldr/pages/linux/cjxl.md

 `cjxl {{path/to/image.ext}} {{path/to/output.jxl}}`

-- Maximize the quality and compression of the resulting image:
+- Set quality to lossless and maximize compression of the resulting image:

 `cjxl --distance 0 --effort 9 {{path/to/image.ext}} {{path/to/output.jxl}}`